Reasons Why it’s Not Good to Use Your Personal Phone Number for Business

 Furthermore, you can create blacklists and drop certain calls automatically if you wish.
 Additionally, a cloud phone system allows multiple inbound lines to be used so customers can reach you even if one number is unavailable.

-If you are content with using just ‘any’ phone number for your business, then you are in danger of losing your business.
-When you need to increase call-processing capacity, you may find it difficult if you use a business phone number that is your personal number.
+If you are content with using just ‘any’ phone number for your business, you are in danger of losing it.
+When you need to increase call-processing capacity, it may be difficult to use a business phone number that is also your personal number.

-You’ll face grave consequences if you suddenly change the number after the business has matured and you’ve been using it for campaigns.
+If you suddenly change the number after the business has matured and you’ve been using it for campaigns, you’ll face grave consequences.
 When a customer calls your old number (which you used initially for advertisement), they find that it is down permanently.

 That sounds off-putting.
 It is likely that you might not ever hear from the person again unless an emergency requires them to call you.
 The customer retention value is thus diminished greatly.